linusshops/common/README.md

 of Magento's built-in fallback mechanism, which eventually loads files from `base/default`.
 Assets will be automatically loaded.

+## TODO MAKE NOTE ABOUT LODASH AND JQUERY

 ## Features by use case

 ### Translations on the frontend